 “It’s a Christian place,” they explain.
 “My character is a Christian.”

 I had just watched that nascent civilisation invent religion.

 Dawn breaks.
 Among the high forest canopies there now stands something else—a tower, built on lowlands but rising taller than the hills.
 It is a vast structure of stone and glass and, for some reason, pumpkins.
 It is not built the way an architect would build, but nor does it look like a work of nature.
 It is the work of an almighty creator not restricted by principles of gravity or shearing moments.
 It is not utilitarian; not a house or a bridge or a water channel.
 It is something that was built just because it could be built.

 The land was tamed, now; the world mastered.
-And so his one-man civilisation had reached for the stars.
+And so the one-man civilisation had reached for the stars.

 I am no longer under the illusion that neat, rail-roaded videogame adventures will leave us a generation lacking the desire to create for themselves.

-He may not spend his afternoons building Lego cars, but that’s okay.
-Within the last four hours I’ve watched him take a world of random-seeded entropy and transform it into a place where bridges of stained glass tower over the skies.
+They may not spend their afternoons building Lego cars, but that’s okay.
+Within the last four hours I’ve watched them take a world of random-seeded entropy and transform it into a place where bridges of stained glass tower over the skies.